Structured Spectral Reasoning for Frequency-Adaptive Multimodal Recommendation: Experiments

 \subsection{Ablation Study and Sensitivity Analysis (RQ3)}

 We conduct ablations to quantify the contribution of each component: semantic-aware fusion (SAF), the hyperspectral operator (G-HSNO), spectral regularizers (SBM and SCR), and multimodal inputs.
 As shown in Fig.~\ref{fig:ablation_sensitivity}, removing any component leads to clear performance degradation.
 Notably, removing \textbf{SAM} causes the most significant drop, confirming the importance of semantically guided decomposition.
 Excluding \textbf{G-HSNO} also harms accuracy, indicating that cross-band and cross-modality reasoning is vital for capturing diverse user–item patterns. \textbf{SBM} and \textbf{SCR} yield smaller but consistent gains, improving robustness and alignment.
 Eliminating multimodal inputs and using ID features only leads to the weakest results, highlighting the utility of complementary content signals.
 These findings show that spectral semantics, adaptive fusion and modality reasoning act in a complementary manner within our architecture.
-We also perform sensitivity analysis over $\lambda$, $\eta$ and $M$, and observe stable performance across a broad range of settings (results are reported in Appendix~\ref{ref:sesitive_analysis}).
+We also perform a comprehensive sensitivity analysis over $\lambda$, $\eta$, and $M$, and observe consistently stable performance across a broad and practically relevant range of hyperparameter settings (the detailed results are reported in Appendix~\ref{ref:sesitive_analysis}).